 - You can’t game the system by selling a stock at a loss, then buying it back a few minutes or days later.
 For an investment loss to be deductible, you can’t purchase a substantially identical security within 30 days before or after a sale.

 Confused?
 Check out “Sales and Trades of Investment Property” from the IRS.
-Warning, however: Like all IRS publications, it’s going to take more than one commercial break to understand.
+Warning: As with all IRS publications, it’s going to take more than one commercial break to understand.

 6. Scan and shred paperwork